Le-S-lks0/Update-and-Clean-PC/README.md

 - press (y or n) if you want a malicious software scan.

 Your computer is now updated and disk optimized.

+If you want to support me don't foreget to star ⭐